mgomez-tubs/drinkinggames/README.md

 # Drinkinggamesapp

-A just for fun unfinished prototype for an Android App I built to get started with native Android development.
+An unfinished prototype/demo/skeleton of an Android App I assembled to get some knowledge with native Android development.
 Build using Android Studio.
 Implements the Jetpack Navigation component.

 ## Instructions
 1. Clone the repository